Hope your week went well. Thanks for the extensive set of comments people left. Always fun to have a little baseball debate.

 I'm a big Disney guy.
 Always have been, probably always will be.
 I grew up in Orlando and still have my annual pass from when I was 5 years old.
 Nowadays I own an annual pass to Disneyland.
 It' s something that's stuck with me, something that's in my blood.
 However, that doesn't mean that every ride is perfect.

 This list is a little more subjective than my last one.
-Here are the ru
+Here are the rules for this weekend's list:

 1) Overrated means overrated.
 It does not mean bad or terrible.
 It simply means that a ride is not as good of a ride as people often say it is.
 Keep that in mind because people often mess up the word, and some of the rides on this list that are overrated I do generally like.